-If enabled, the chassis-intrusion detector switch inside the computer alerts the network system administrator each time the computer cover is removed.
-This detector is enabled after you set a supervisor password in the BIOS Setup Utility program.
-When this feature is enabled and the cover is removed, a 176 POST error message displays on the computer screen the next time the computer is turned on.
 You must type the correct supervisor password to start up the computer.
-For information on setting passwords, see Setting Security Passwords in Access IBM.
-If your computer uses the Alert on LAN feature, and your network administrator uses Intel LANDesk[®] Desktop Manager or IBM LANClient Manager, the network administrator console is notified that the computer cover has been removed.
-For more information, see "Alert on LAN" on page 20 and contact your network administrator.
+For information about setting passwords, see "Setting passwords" on page 25.
+If your computer uses the Alert on LAN feature and your network administrator uses Intel LANDesk[®] Desktop Manager or IBM Rapid Deployment Manager, the network administrator console is notified that the computer cover has been removed.
+For more information, see "Alert on LAN" on page 21 and contact your network administrator.